Śmigus-dyngus: Origins and etymology

-The occurrence of the celebration across the Western Slavic and Lechitic nations, including Hungary, suggests a common origin in pagan religion, most likely a link with the Slavic goddesses of fertility.
-It may possibly be related to the tradition of watering the Corn Mother, who made crops grow and was represented in the form of a doll or wreath made from corn.
-This would be symbolically drenched in water and kept over the winter until its grain was mixed with the seed corn in the spring to ensure a successful harvest.
-In time, the growing influence of Christianity in Poland incorporated the dyngus celebrations, along with other pagan practices, into Christian festivals like Easter Monday.

-Some have suggested that the use of water is an allusion to the baptism of Mieszko I, the Duke of West Polans (c.
-935–992) in 966 AD, uniting all of Poland under the banner of Christianity.
+Certain academics have suggested that the use of water is an allusion to the baptism of Mieszko I, the Duke of West Polans (c.
+935–992) in AD 966, uniting all of Poland under the banner of Christianity.
 The New Cambridge Medieval History, however, suggests that it originated far to the west of Poland and was adopted under German influence.
-Originally śmigus and dyngus were two separate events, with śmigus involving the act of throwing water (oblewanki), and dyngus, bribing people with pisanki to escape from śmigus; later both traditions merged.
-Attempts have been made to curtail it; in 1410 it was forbidden by the Bishop of Poznań in an edict titled Dingus Prohibetur, which instructed residents not to "pester or plague others in what is universally called Dingus".
+Originally śmigus and dyngus were two separate events, with śmigus involving symbolic whipping with willow twigs and the act of throwing water (oblewanki) and dyngus bribing people with pisanki to escape from śmigus; later both traditions merged.

+Attempts have been made to curtail certain customs associated with Śmigus-dyngus; in 1410 the Bishop of Poznań issued an edict titled Dingus Prohibetur, which instructed residents not to "pester or plague others in what is universally called Dingus".

 Poland

-The festival is traditionally celebrated by boys throwing water over girls they like and spanking them with pussy willows.
+The festival is traditionally celebrated by boys throwing water over girls they like.
+Sometimes they also strike them with pussy willows.
+Deborah Anders Silverman writes that "The Easter whipping custom still exists in Central Europe; Laszlo Lukacs cites variants in Poland, Hungary, and Germany.
+Whipping and other Dyngus Day customs are seldom observed in the older Polish communities of the United States, some of which date from the 1880s.
+Water splashing, however, is still done as a joke in southern Ontario, where a more recent group of Polish immigrants has settled."
 Boys would sneak into girls' homes at daybreak on Easter Monday and throw containers of water over them while they were still in bed.

 After all the water had been thrown, the screaming girls would often be dragged to a nearby river or pond for another drenching.
 Sometimes a girl would be carried out, still in her bed, before both bed and girl were thrown into the water together.
 Particularly attractive girls could expect to be soaked repeatedly during the day.
 The use of water is said to evoke the spring rains needed to ensure a successful harvest later in the year.
-Girls could save themselves from a soaking by giving boys "ransoms" of painted eggs (pisanki), regarded as magical charms that would bring good harvests, successful relationships and healthy childbirths.
-Although in theory the girls are supposed to wait until the following day to get their revenge by soaking the boys, in practice both sexes throw water over each other on the same day.
+In some regions, girls could save themselves from a soaking by giving boys "ransoms" of painted eggs (pisanki), regarded as magical charms that would bring good harvests, successful relationships and healthy childbirths.
+In the past the girls were supposed to wait until the following day to get their revenge by soaking the boys, but in practice both sexes throw water over each other on the same day.
+The nowadays custom turns usually into a regular water fight.